|Nutrition Facts (per serving)|

 How Strong Is the Champagne Cocktail?

-Even with an 80-proof brandy, it's still a relatively light drink in the cocktail world.
-The wine world is another matter and in that context, it's pretty hefty.
+The alcohol content of wine varies, though 12 percent ABV is average and can be used to estimate the cocktail's strength.
+Assuming you pour 4 ounces of Champagne, your drink would weigh in around 17 percent ABV (34 proof).
+Even with an 80-proof brandy, it's a relatively light drink in the cocktail world.
+The wine scene is another matter and in that context, it's pretty hefty.

 As you might imagine, a drink as old and popular as the Champagne cocktail has inspired a number of new renditions.
 If you just can't stop mixing your Champagne, give one of these recipes a try:

 - The Champagne (or diamond) fizz is similar to the popular gin fizz, though it uses champagne rather than soda water.
 Choose a nice London dry gin and a brut Champagne and add an egg white if you like.
 To make it, shake 2 ounces gin, 1 ounce fresh lemon juice, and 1 teaspoon sugar with ice.
 Strain into a highball glass filled with ice before topping it with Champagne.